I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 The United States has the second highest corporate tax rate in the civilized, westernized, industrialized world.

-It is standard operating procedure that when there are tax laws that you can take advantage of that you take advantage of.
+It is standard operating procedure that when there are tax laws that you can take advantage of, that you take advantage of.

-All this is a massive tax increase.
+All this is, is a massive tax increase.

 And the supposed beneficiaries of all this, employees, the little guys, they are the ones that are going to get hurt.